Driving better decisions with knowledge graphs

 June 23, 2021

 Knowledge graphs are an important and highly practical emerging technology.
-That’s why Accenture sponsored the Knowledge Graph Conference for the third year in a row.
+That’s why Accenture sponsored the Knowledge Graph Conference.
 We also organized the second annual Knowledge Graphs for Social Good workshop in collaboration with Lambert Hogenhaut, Chief of Data Analytics for the United Nations.

 Knowledge graph technologies offer a way to semantically represent and connect concepts in various domains.
 What does that mean?
 Knowledge graphs are a tool that help companies connect the dots – or more accurately, connect their data.
 They help resolve big enterprise challenges like data silos, tracking lineage and domain data mapping.
 With these challenges tamed, companies can put their data to better use in decision-making.